QuickSync: A Quickly Synchronizing PoS-Based Blockchain Protocol: Protocol

 Consider a network, as shown in Fig. \ref{fig:comm}.
 W.L.O.G., let us say that the node $n_0$ is the one that wants to build the next block and hence needs to know which is the best block in the current slot.
 The nodes $n_0, n_1, n_2, n_3, n_4, n_5$ have published blocks, $B_j=\{Bh_j,Bd_j\}; j=\{0..5\}$ with $P(B_1)<P(B_2)<P(B_3)<P(B_4)<P(B_5)$.
 Say, node $n_0$, sees the blocks in the following order: $B_1$, $B_4$, $B_3$, $B_5$, $B_2$.
 Now, first, $n_0$ sees $Bh_1$, and since it is better than $Bh_0$, and hence the best block it is aware of at the moment, begins to download $Bd_1$.
 Whether or not $n_0$ has finished downloading $Bd_1$, once it sees $Bh_4$, it will stop downloading $Bd_1$ and start downloading $Bd_4$. $n_0$, will, however, disregard $B_3$, as it already is aware of a better block, i.e., $B_4$.
 However, when $n_0$ hears of $Bh_5$, it will switch to downloading $Bd_5$ instead, as its block power is higher.
 Again, it will disregard $B_2$, as it is aware of a better block $B_5$.

-While broadcasting blocks has been discussed here, the nodes, in fact, broadcast chains, in essentially the same manner as discussed above.
+Although the above disussion pertains to broadcasting blocks, the nodes, in fact, broadcast chains, in essentially the same manner as discussed above.
 This broadcasting of chains devolves to broadcasting blocks when the chains differ only by one block, i.e., the one published in slot $l$.
 We omit the discussion on broadcasting chains, i.e., the ones that differ from $C_{csr}$, by more than one block for simplicity and tractability.
 However, it is important to note that the nodes always propagate the best chain seen so far (similar to the best block propagation as discussed above).

-\subsection{Block Confirmation}
+\subsubsection{Block Confirmation}

 The nodes confirm all, but the most recent $k$ blocks, of the chain selected by the $C_{csr}$.
-This confirmation is consistent with \emph{k-finality} that is attained by \proto.
+This confirmation is consistent with \emph{k-finality} of \proto.